racine-p-a/rs_comic_shrinker/README.md

 cargo build
 # Once the code compiled, you'll find the executable in the target/debug folder.
 Now, you can use it as you want.
 ./target/debug/rs_comic_shrinker comic.cbz reduced_comic.cbz webp 1

+# BONUS
+# LINUX ONLY : You can move directly your compiled comic shrinker to your path
+sudo cp ./target/debug/rs_comic_shrinker /bin
+# You can now invoke it from any point of you computer
+cd ~ # Go to your home folder or any other location rs_comic_shrinker comic.cbz reduced_comic.cbz webp 1 # It is accessible here
 ```

 ## Important notes